thrupthigowda-1/MDPI-Paper-Implementation-Multimodal-Voice-Phishing-Detection-System-Integrating-Text-Audio-Analysis/README.md

 ✅ Risk Score Fusion

 Built using Python, Transformers, Scikit-Learn, PyTorch and HuggingFace.

+## Purpose

+This repository contains an implementation and evaluation of a multimodal voice-phishing detection methodology inspired by an MDPI research paper.

+The objective is to reproduce and analyze the paper's approach as part of a broader research study.
+Multiple paper implementations are being evaluated independently before selecting or hybridizing methodologies for the final internship project.

 ## Overview

 This project implements a multimodal scam-call detection pipeline inspired by recent MDPI research on voice phishing detection.